-It will be for developers to determin the most appropriate units of measure, and these may be specified by the selected quality regime.
+It will be for developers to determine the most appropriate units of measure, and these may be specified by the selected quality regime.
 However, developers may want to consider:

-- For energy using use kWh/m2 and compare with CIBSE benchmarks. - For Carbon emissions it might be helpful to put this in the context of any applicable net zero carbon targets and using the metric kg CO2e/m2 per year. - For Indoor Air Quality developers will use the principles of CIBSE KS17: 'Indoor Air Quality & Ventilation' and so can use metrics such as VOC ppm or PM10, PM2.5 ppm, % occupied hours in comfort range. - For Overheating Risk and following CIBSE TM59 methodology developers would measure percentage of hours that cannot exceed the target temperature, based on the running mean.
+- For energy use, using kWh/m2 and comparing measurements with CIBSE benchmarks. - For Carbon emissions, it might be helpful to put this in the context of any applicable net zero carbon targets and using the metric kg CO2e per year. - For Indoor Air Quality, developers may use the principles of CIBSE KS17: 'Indoor Air Quality & Ventilation' to guide construction processes, and may choose which of the following metrics to model/monitor: total VOC ppm, nitrogen dioxide ppm, carbon monoxide ppm, PM10 ppm, PM2.5 ppm, % occupied hours in comfort range. - For Overheating Risk and following CIBSE TM59 methodology, developers would measure percentage of hours that cannot exceed the target temperature, based on the running mean.
 This would apply to all occupied spaces.
 The second criterion is CIBSE Guide A's number of hours exceeding 26°C in bedrooms at night.
+Other variables may be used, depending on the quality regime selected.